-The next Mayor must build on existing commitments across the area, accelerate delivery of the actions committed to and tackle inequalities.
+The next Mayor will need to draw up a new, more ambitious plan from 2025 and step up the delivery of action.
+This plan should build on the advice from the Independent Commission on Climate and also address the concerns of local communities.
+The Mayor must ensure that the actions committed to tackle inequalities.
 They must also regularly report on progress towards carbon reduction and nature restoration goals.